philaser/virusmodel/README.md

   - Generate a community of randomly linked nodes
   - Simulate virus spread within a custom number of days using a user defined infection rate
+  - Simlate the introdution of interventions to alter infection rate
+  - graph for analysing disease spread